S&P 500 dips, as healthcare weighs; Dow ends higher

-The S&P 500 (.SPX) dipped on Tuesday, with declines in healthcare and tech shares countered by energy and financial gains, as investors weighed the latest U.S. economic data for signs of a rebound and rising inflation.
+(Reuters) - The S&P 500 dipped on Tuesday, with declines in healthcare and tech shares countered by energy and financial gains, as investors weighed the latest U.S. economic data for signs of a rebound and rising inflation.

-The S&P 500 financial sector (.SPSY) hit a record high, while expected growth in fuel demand boosted oil prices and helped lift the energy sector (.SPNY)3.9%, its biggest one-day gain in nearly four months.
-The heavyweight tech sector (.SPLRCT) fell while the healthcare sector (.SPXHC) was dragged down by a weak profit forecast from Abbott Laboratories (ABT.N).
+The S&P 500 financial sector hit a record high, while expected growth in fuel demand boosted oil prices and helped lift the energy sector 3.9%, its biggest one-day gain in nearly four months.
+The heavyweight tech sector fell while the healthcare sector was dragged down by a weak profit forecast from Abbott Laboratories.

 Data showed U.S. manufacturing activity picked up in May as pent-up demand in a reopening economy boosted orders.
 But unfinished work piled up because of shortages of raw materials and labor.